 Jonathan is also a uniquely gifted communicator, authoring three books on faith, public policy and crisis management (including the nationally acclaimed The Compassionate Community (St. Martin’s Press: 2006), and serving as a regular contributor to the national political journal The Daily Beast and the popular college sports site, Kentucky Sports Radio.
 He has appeared on dozens of national news talk shows including: MSNBC’s The Cycle, Fox News’ Fox and Friends and Happening Now, CNN’s America’s Choice and Crossfire, CNBC’s Morning Call, NBC’s Dateline NBC, C-SPAN’s Washington Journal, and Bloomberg’s Market Makers; serves as a semi-regular American politics commentator for Canada’s CTV News; and even played straight man to correspondent/comedian Al Madrigal on The Daily Show with Jon Stewart.
 He has also testified before the U.S. House on energy efficiency and the U.S. Senate on student credit card debt.

-Jonathan’s analytic abilities brought him both high honors from Harvard’s college and law school, and led him to the final table of the World Series of Poker.
+Jonathan’s analytic skills brought him both high honors from Harvard’s college and law school, and led him to the final table of the World Series of Poker.
 He, and his youth camp sweetheart, Lisa, are proudest of their two 20-something children, Emily and Abigail.

 July 1, 2020